Guuzzeji/yt-scissors/README.md

 **Description**

-* Picks where to get video time codes and generate array from that.
+* Picks where to get video time stamps and generate array of time stamps from that.

-* Can generate time codes from a video's chapters, comment, or description.
+* Can generate time stamps from a video's chapters, comment, or description.

 > **Important:** Generated time stamps from the description and comments works about 85% of the time.
 Make sure the video's time stamps are spaced out and have nothing that would make it hard to find them.
 There is also a bug with any video that is +10 hours long, so video length should be below 10 hours.